 Medical Illness– The opioid crisis in the United States is one that most people are well aware about.
 For individuals that have experienced trauma or are dealing with chronic pain on a daily basis, opioids may be being used or prescribed.
 Even for individuals that have a prescription for painkillers, the possibility of addiction occurring is possible.
 It’s all too easy for opioid users to grow a subsequent addiction to their prescription medications.
 As patients at our center begin to detox for the opioid dependency, the severe pain that was once medicated will begin to emerge which can accompany a host of other undesirable withdrawal symptoms.

 It’s vitally important that your medical history and prescription medication intake is provided to our treatment staff so such intakes can be accounted for during detox and treatment.
 This allows us to prepare treatment for the well-known withdrawals that are tied to your addiction before administering further treatments.

-Self-Induced Harm– Individuals withdrawing from opioids or other substances in many cases will experience severe depression which could develop in to suicidal thoughts, attempts, or suicide itself.
-As such, patients being treated by our staff that express or act on such thoughts may be provided with additional monitoring and security as seen fit.
+Self-Induced Harm– Individuals withdrawing from opioids or other substances in many cases will experience severe depression which could develop into suicidal thoughts, attempts, or suicide itself.
+As such, patients being treated by our staff that expresses or acts on such thoughts may be provided with additional monitoring and security as seen fit.
 Once such issues have been assessed, identified, managed, and treated, further treatments will be rendered.
-Patient’s becoming stabilized is a primary effort of ours and we work diligently to help patients out of the patterns of such thoughts processes and behavioral outbursts.
+Patient’s becoming stabilized is a primary effort of ours and we work diligently to help patients out of the patterns of such thought processes and behavioral outbursts.